Trump commemorates Memorial Day, defends decision to play golf

-ARLINGTON, Va./BALTIMORE (Reuters) - President Donald Trump paid tribute to fallen members of the U.S. military on Monday to mark the Memorial Day holiday while defending his decision to spend most of the weekend playing golf as the U.S. death toll from the coronavirus outbreak neared 100,000.
+ARLINGTON, Va./BALTIMORE (Reuters) - President Donald Trump paid tribute to fallen members of the American military on Monday to mark Memorial Day while defending his decision to spend most of the holiday weekend playing golf as the U.S. death toll from the coronavirus outbreak neared 100,000.

 “Some stories about the fact that in order to get outside and perhaps, even a little exercise, I played golf over the weekend.
 The Fake & Totally Corrupt News makes it sound like a mortal sin - I knew this would happen!,” Trump tweeted, saying this was the first time he had played in nearly three months.